MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-requests-approve-apps.md

 1. Optionally, to switch to a custom configuration to your org-specific URL, select Configure user requests link on the Manage user requests dialog.
 It opens the Org-wide app settings pane in which you can [configure the end-user request experience](#modify-the-default-setting-to-receive-end-user-requests).

 If you allow an app after receiving requests in Teams admin center, then Teams doesn't inform the end-user that their request is acted upon.
-The user can check the app in the Teams Store to check if the app is allowed.
-The option to Add the app is available for the user after you allow it.
+End-users can view the app in the Teams Store to check if the app is allowed.
+The option to Add the app is available for the users after you allow it.
 If you allow an app after receiving requests via your org-specific method, your internal mechanisms to provide status update to the end-user applies.

 To reset the number of app requests to zero, dismiss the requests.
 Just allowing an app doesn't reset its request counter to zero.